 Quick historical information

 What is of importance to us, however, is what was built on the opposite side of the Elbe river.
 Count Sporck constructed a hospital for army veterans.
 The Spanish Order of Brothers Hospitallers was invited to take care of old and injured soldiers from 1743 to 1938.
-During the Second World War, the hospital was turned into a reform school for misbehaving youngsters.
+During the Second World War, the hospital was turned into a detention centre for misbehaving youngsters.
 From the end of the war to 1972, it served as a retirement house for the elderly.

 Since 1946, the hospital building has been used as a museum of baroque art and Czech pharmacy.
 Currently owned by the state, the hospital was declared the National Monument of the Czech Republic in 1995.

-In the last five years (2010-2015), the whole baroque hospital complex was being renovated.
+In the last two years (2013-2015), the whole baroque hospital complex was being renovated.
 It was necessary to fix the roofs, facades and underground utilities and to perform a lot of other refurbishments.
 For example, the herbal garden behind the hospital was renovated, the original interiors were reconstructed, and modern rooms were designed for organizing culture and educational events.
 Indeed, the hospital is currently a historic monument, but it also serves as a modern regional educational centre.
 The building offers classrooms which can be used as an arts studio, for example, or perhaps a theatre hall.

 The renovation of the whole complex cost more than 450 million Czech crowns, the bigger part of which was funded by the European Union.